Experience the Yellow Cab of Sacramento difference

 That’s why local hotels like the Hyatt Regency, Holiday Inn and Doubletree by Hilton partner exclusively with us — they know we’ll treat their customers right.

 Revolutionizing the on-demand taxi service

-With almost 100 years of experience, we know the innovation is the key to success.
+With more than 100 years of experience, we know the innovation is the key to success.
 Back in the 1940s, we were the first Sacramento taxi service to use two-way radios.
 As times changed, we again stayed ahead of the curve by implementing an automated dispatch system, and more recently, the first to provide a mobile app for hailing a ride.
 All of these innovations had the same purpose: to quickly and efficiently provide on-demand cab service to our customers.

 Unlike other apps, Curb allows riders to choose how they want to pay.
 You can pay your driver with cash, use Curb’s in-cab credit card reader, or pay in-app when you book your ride with Curb.
 You can even split fares and get a receipt.
 Best of all there’s never any surge pricing and you can get a fare estimate from the app, website or by calling our friendly dispatchers.